phansch/dotfiles/README.md

     # Install stow
     sudo apt-get install stow

     # To install the ruby dotfiles.
-Replace Ruby with the stow package you want.
+Replace `ruby` with the stow package you want.
     # See ansible/playbooks/dotfiles.yml for a complete list of the stow packages.
     stow ruby --verbose=1 --target=$HOME/ --dir=$HOME/.dotfiles

 ### Environment variables

-Some scripts like the off script use environment variables for configuration.
+Some scripts, like the `off` script, use environment variables for configuration.
 You can set these in your `~/.zshrc.local` which is sourced by `~/.zshrc` automatically.

 The current environment variables are: